Consteel/manual/docs/manual/7_0_masses/7_1_mass-cases-and-mass-groups.md

 <!-- wp:paragraph -->

 Loads placed on the Loads tab can be converted into masses on the left side of the Mass cases and mass groups dialogue.
 The tree panel will automatically be filled up with the previously created permanent, variable, and snow load groups and their corresponding loadcases.
-If a checkbox of a load case is clicked, it will be converted into mass, after pressing the **OK **or **Apply **button on the dialogue
+If a checkbox of a load case is clicked, it will be converted into mass, after pressing the **OK** or **Apply** button on the dialogue.

 <!-- /wp:paragraph -->